rondevera/jslintmate/README.markdown

 [temporarily a bit more involved][textmate 2 bundles]:

 1. [Download JSLintMate.tmbundle][download] and unzip it.
+2. Create the bundles path: `mkdir -p ~/Library/Application\ Support/Avian/Pristine\ Copy/Bundles/`.
-2. Open `~/Library/Application Support/Avian/Pristine Copy/Bundles/`.
+2. Open the same path: `open ~/Library/Application\ Support/Avian/Pristine\ Copy/Bundles/`.
 3. Drop `JavaScript JSLintMate.tmbundle` into the `Bundles` directory.

 In TextMate 2, JSLintMate runs in a panel in the main window, rather than in a